ashishkumarpalai/mumbai_canteen_system/README.md

 Enter your choice (1-6): 6

 --------------------------------------
 Thank you for using the Canteen System.
-Goodbye!
 --------------------------------------